saksham2255/TodoList-Web-UI/README.md

 # TodoList-Web-UI
-This UI is created by using only pure CSS and HTML.Its is not responsive.
+This UI is created by using only pure CSS and HTML.

+It is not responsive.

 The responsive design for the same will be uploaded soon!!

 Link to the website: